Code-Institute-Submissions/-https-github.com-PhillyJB-milestone-project1-peabahealth/README.md

 Users are able to use the online pharmacy to have their Private prescriptions fulfilled as well as certain prescription only medicines provided without prescription through PGDS (Patient Group Directives).The prescriptions can be those issued by an external Health professional or from an in house prescribing professional after a consultation.
 Users can also purchase medications you can only find in a pharmacy called Pharmacy (P) medicines in the Over the Counter (OTC) section.

 ### Online Clinic
-The Online Clinic serves to connect the user to a highly skilled healthcare professionals and allows a medium to provide high quality consultations and diagnosis.
+The Online Clinic serves to connect the user to highly skilled healthcare professionals and allows a medium to provide high quality consultations and diagnosis.

 ### Wellbeing Shop
 Through the magnificent Wellbeing Shop, users are able to purchase dietary supplements they are seeking or have been recommended to take by a healthcare professional.